Upper Respiratory Tract Infections

 Manifestations

 Initially, the common cold begins with nasal stuffiness, sneezing, and headache.
 Rhinorrhea then occurs with increasing severity.
-General malaise, lacrimation, sore throat, slight fever, and anorexia are common in moderate to severe cases.
+General malaise, lacrimation, sore throat, usually no fever (sometimes a low-grade fever), anosmia (loss of smell), hypoasmia (reduced ability to smell), ageusia (loss of taste), hypogeusia (reduced ability to taste) and anorexia are common in moderate to severe cases.
 If organisms enter the trachea and bronchi, a tracheobronchitis develops and there may be a cough and a feeling of substernal discomfort.
+Usually the common cold occurs in the winter months.
+SARS-CoV-2 more frequently causes a fever, anosmia, ageusia and is not limited to the winter months.

 Epidemiology